 Whalley Viaduct

-River Calder, west of Whalley, Lancashire
+River Calder, west of Whalley, Lancashire, UK

 associated engineer